exmg/nbob/README.md

 # Installation
 Start by [installing Node](http://nodejs.org) if you don't have that yet.

-Then install nBob through NPM; open a terminal or command prompt and then type the following on your command line:
+Then install nBob through NPM; open a terminal or command prompt and type the following on your command line:

 On OS X and Linux: